aschauera/Agent-Demos/VoiceAgentSample/README.md

 ﻿# Copilot Studio - Direct Line Speech Sample

 Welcome to the Copilot Studio Direct Line speech sample.
 This sample demonstrates how to publish a Copilot Studio agent over DirectLine Speech to use enable bi-directional voice interactions.
-The sample uses Azure Bot Service as a Relay between the DirectLine speech channel and the published Copilot Studio agent.
-The [Azure Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/) implementations uses Azure Speech services for Text-To-Speech and Speech-to-text over the DirectLine.
-The goal of this sample is to have a Speech Enabled Copilot Studio bot published on a DirectLine Speech Channel using all the latest available features in Copilot Studio like Generative Orchestration.

 ## Table of Contents